datopian/tech.datopian.com/flows/README.md

 ## CKAN v2

+CKAN v2 has two implicit data factory system embedded in other functionality.
+These systems are technically entirely independent:

-CKAN v2 really only has one data factory system: the Data Load system which is focused on loading data to the DataStore.
-This system is covered on the [Data Load page][load].
+* Data Load system for loading data to the DataStore -- see [Data Load page &raquo;](/load/)
+* Harvesting system for importing dataset metadata from other catalogs -- see [Harvesting page &raquo;](/harvesting/)

 ## CKAN v3

 The Data Factory system is called AirCan and is built on top of AirFlow.
-Components:
+AirCan itself can be used on its own or integrated with CKAN.

+AirCan:

+* Runner: Apache AirFlow
-* Data Factory service: https://github.com/datopian/aircan.
+* Pipelines/DAGs: https://github.com/datopian/aircan.
 This is a set of AirFlow DAGs designed for common data processing operations in a DMS such as loading data into Data API storage.

+CKAN integration:

-* CKAN v2 extension: https://github.com/datopian/ckanext-aircan.
-This hooks key actions from CKAN into AirCan and provides an API to run flows (DAGs).
+* CKAN extension: https://github.com/datopian/ckanext-aircan.
+This hooks key actions from CKAN into AirCan and provides an API to run the flows (DAGs).
 * GUI: Under development.

-Status: Beta.
+**Status**: Beta.
 AirCan and ckanext-aircan are in active use in production.
 GUI is under development.

+**Documentation**: including setup and use of the all the components including CKAN integration can be found in https://github.com/datopian/aircan

 ### Design